 - Mauritius is a member of the International Court of Justice and the International Centre for Settlement of Investment Disputes.

-- The island has a number of agreements on the protection of investments, their promotion.
+- The island state has many agreements on the protection of investments and their popularization.

-On the island since 1989, operates Mauritius Stock Exchange, which is a full member of the World Federation of Exchanges.
+Since 1989, the Mauritius Stock Exchange operates, and it is a full member of the World Federation of Exchanges.
 It is open to global commercial companies and funds seeking a primary or secondary listing.
-It has a multi-currency platform for capital raising, listing, trading and settlement.
+It has a multi-currency platform for capital raising, listing, trading, and settlement.
 It is the only African exchange to trade in dollars, euros, and pounds sterling.

-Depending on the form of registration, such brokerage activities are allowed in Mauritius:
+Depending on the form of registration, the following brokerage activities are allowed in Mauritius: